Doron-Az/SonicTheHedgehog-GameProject/README.md

 ### Soundtrack

-The game features an original soundtrack with catchy tunes that will get stuck in your head for days!
+The game features an original soundtrack with catchy tunes.

 ## Contributing